What Are The Worst Menopause Symptoms?

 You might get some, all, or none of these.

-Equally, the frequency and intensity of each symptom might change as your menopause experience progresses.
+Equally, the frequency and intensity of each symptom might change over time.

-So basically, there’s no “right” experience when it comes to menopause.
+Basically, there’s no “right” way to experience menopause.

 If any of these symptoms make you feel horrible and affect your daily life, reach out to your healthcare provider.